 I’ve been asked a few times if I’d do a post about how to work with brands as a blogger.
 As I finally went to write that tutorial, I realized that an important element was missing from my post: what in the heck a media kit is and why you need a media kit for your blog if you want to work with brands.
 Today, I’m sharing all about media kits for bloggers — what they are, why you need one, and how to create a kick ass kit of your own.
 I’ve even got a free template so that you can just plug in your info and go!
 Can I get a hell yeah? 😉 Let’s get started.

-First, what is a media kit?
+First, what is a media kit, and how can it help your blog?

 In the blogger realm, a media kit is a document that outlines the key facts and statistics about your blog.
 Generally, a media kit is given to potential advertisers or brands that you want to collaborate with.
 It lets marketers know all about your blog, from which topics you write about to how many followers you have on Instagram.
 Blogger media kits also typically list collaboration options and prices for the services you offer.
 If you want to collaborate with a brand, you should definitely have a media kit ready to send.
 Not only does it make you look professional, but it also shows a potential advertiser why they should work with you.
+In brief, a media kit is an import part of building a thriving blog.

 Second, what should you include in your blog’s media kit?